 Dreams love using word play and deer dreams may, in fact, be attempting to communicate via pun.
 Deer dreams may be coming to you to ask you to consider what is "dear" to you.

-Is there something you've been meaning to do but put off for some reason?
+- Something you've been meaning to do but put off for some reason?

-Is there a talent you've wanted to nurture but neglected because you feel it's not practical to indulge?
+- A talent you've wanted to nurture but neglected because you feel it's not practical to indulge?

-Is there a risk you'd love to take but are holding back on out of fear?
+- A risk you'd love to take but are holding back on out of fear?

 Your deer dream may be a message to start embracing that which is dear to you and stop clinging to what isn't.

 Sometimes we forget what is "dear" to us, so take a look at the surrounding symbols in your dream, see what stands out, and investigate those areas as well.
 Remember what you were like as a little child, remember what you held close to your heart before you grew up and discarded that which wasn't practical.

 Sometimes we surrender that which is dear to us because we mistakenly believe it isn't practical or useful when in fact, it may simply be that that which was given up simply hadn't had time to develop or wasn't in a place where it or you were mature enough to integrate it into your life.